 You will be given specific instructions on how to prepare for your upcoming procedure.
 You may be required to avoid tobacco products, antidepressants, and certain medications for a period of time before the surgery as they can interfere with your body’s blood clotting ability.
 During your first visit, possible complications and risks regarding the procedure will also be fully explained to you.

-What can I expect after my cheek enhancement surgery?
+What can I expect after my cheek enhancement surgery at your Guilford, CT?

 After cheek enhancement, you may expect visible bruising and swelling.
 This lasts a few days with most injectables but can be visible for two weeks after implants or fat transfer.
 While injectables result in mild soreness, implant surgery can require pain medication for several days.

 How long will my results be with cheek augmentation?

 If you augment your cheeks with implants, these are permanent changes.